edwardlavender/flapper/README.md

 the inferring patterns of space use.

 <img src="vignettes/readme_flapper_family_implementation.png"/> *The
 \`flapper’ family of algorithms.
-The acoustic-centroid depth-contour (ACDC) branch utilises acoustic and/or archival data to map the possible locations of an animal through time.
+The acoustic-container depth-contour (ACDC) branch utilises acoustic and/or archival data to map the possible locations of an animal through time.
 The particle filtering (PF) branch refines these maps via the implementation of a particle simulation and